CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_walkthrough_04.png" alt="Getting a token" width="600" />

 If you're successful, your token will appear as pictured in the `response body`.
-You can now present this token to get full access to the API.
+You can now use this token to get full access to the API.

-- Copy your new token
+- Copy your new token to your clipboard
 - Click the `Authorize` button
 - In the `bearer_token` box:
-    - Type "bearer"
+    - Type "Bearer"
     - Add a space
-    - Paste your `token`
+    - Paste your `token` (Ctrl + V)

 <img src="assets/img/decrypt_walkthrough_05.png" alt="Authorization dialog" width="350" />